 Keeping safe in the lab really only requires one thing: common sense.
-But if you look at what people are doing in the lab, you might think that that common sense isn’t so common after all.
+But if you look at what people are doing in the lab, you might think that common sense isn’t so common after all.

 What are the most stupid things you have seen people do in the lab to put the safety of themselves and others at risk?
 Suzanne and I put our heads together to come up with 10 of the worst and most common examples of lab safety stupidity that we had witnessed (or committed!!).